JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/AffordableRentStudy2015.png)
 *Southwark's Affordable Rent Study 2015 showing average weekly market and social rents*

+The main problem with linking rents to market rents is that rents rise in line with market increases not wages.
+This has the obvious result of pricing out those whose incomes cannot keep up with the manic gentrification programme fuelled by Southwark Council's policies.
+The result is that teachers and nurses are being [forced out](http://www.standard.co.uk/news/london/nurses-and-teachers-living-in-affordable-housing-scheme-face-20-rent-rise-a3304431.html) of the borough by 20% year-on-year rent increases.

 ## Colorama buildings
 This redevelopment of the former [Colorama film processing warehouse](http://35percent.org/colorama/) in SE1 was completed in April 2016.
 The [planning report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Zz6kQSuw9WcG1eGU1VRSAg%3d%3d!%7d%7d%7d) for the application said that the redevelopment would provide a total of 19 social rented habitable rooms.